-If you are looking at selling a house, then you will realise it’s a daunting prospect with various pitfalls and you may be wanting to know who pays for what in the selling process.
+If you’re looking at selling a house, then you’ll realise it’s a daunting prospect with various pitfalls, and you may be wanting to know who pays for what in the selling process.

 This is our step-by-step guide to give you this information and will highlight whether the buyer or seller is responsible for picking up the bill for various issues.

 There’s no doubt that selling a property can be a stressful and complicated process and along with the obvious fees, there are hidden charges that can quickly add up.

 Indeed, one survey has highlighted that more than 25% of those who sold a home found the process was more costly than they had budgeted for.